tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   4. Deploy the bot on a mobile application or a messaging platform such as Slack, Kik, or Facebook Messenger.

-Introduce the Amazon Lex jargon to students and comment that they will gain hands-on experience with these concepts in Today's class.
+Introduce the Amazon Lex jargon to students, and reassure them that they will gain hands-on experience with these concepts in today's class.

-* **Bot:** It's the core component of Amazon Lex.
+* **Bot:** This is the core component of Amazon Lex.
 A bot performs automated tasks such as booking a hotel, making a wire transfer, or suggesting an investment portfolio.

 * **Intent:** Represents an action that the user wants to perform, such as BookHotel, TransferMoney, or SuggestPortfolio.
 A bot can have more than one intent.

 * **Utterances:** Speech or text phrases that trigger the intent.
-They refer to the dialogue between the user and the boot.
+They refer to the dialogue between the user and the bot.

 * **Slots:** A piece of data that is necessary for the chatbot to fulfill the user’s intent.
 Think of it as required user input.

-* **Fulfillment:** When the chatbot has collected all the slot values, then it proceeds with the logic in the fulfillment section.
+* **Fulfillment:** When the chatbot has collected all the slot values, it proceeds with the logic in the fulfillment section.
 This is where an AWS lambda function can be used if you need some business logic.

 Clarify to students that Amazon Lex is available only in a few AWS regions (Oregon, N. Virginia, Ireland, and Sidney), and pricing varies among regions.